HackSheffield/2016f.hacksheffield.co/README.md

 ##Contribution
 The website is managed by Danny and additionally the rest of the Committee.
 ##Branches
-Master should be the up to date branch, with gh-pages being the live branch.
-(These should normally be identical.)
+*gh-pages* is the default branch.
+This is the production branch, with any changes being committed going live immediately.

-Each season for the website should be put on it's own branch named according to it's year and season. (yyyys e.g. 2016f for Fall 2016)
+Each iteration of the website for the respective hackathon season should be modified on it's own branch according to year and season. (e.g. 2016f for Fall 2016 Season).